 So science and technology hold the answers – if we act now.

-That message is now coming through worldwide.
-A big move to low-carbon technologies will stimulate the global economy, says economist Nicholas Stern in an interview with the magazine New Scientist.
+That message is coming through worldwide.
+A big move to low-carbon technologies will stimulate the global economy, said economist Nicholas Stern in an interview with the magazine New Scientist.
 The new technologies could transform 21st-century society in the way that railways did in the 19th century, he says, but – 'It has got to be fast.'

 Some of the new areas are quite abstract, for development over time; others have immediate practical benefit.
 On this site we will build up information about some of the areas with potential, including:

 - applications of quantum technology and materials science